 In just four short years, a place at Dulwich College (Singapore) has become much sought-after.
 This is a college that has so much more to offer than just a name, although its links to one of the UK’s most highly respected independent schools – Dulwich College – will certainly appeal to many.

-Located in western Singapore, Dulwich College (Singapore) is a UK-curriculum school for toddler through to Year 11.
-The curriculum ticks all the boxes for a British education with its offering of the Common Entrance syllabus, IGCSEs, house-based tutor groups, and more than 300 extra-curricular activities.
+Located in western Singapore, Dulwich College (Singapore) is a UK-curriculum school for two to 18-year-olds.
+The curriculum ticks all the boxes for a British education with its offering of IGCSEs, the IBDP, house-based tutor groups, and more than 300 extra-curricular activities.
 However, as well as being deeply rooted in British independent school traditions, Dulwich College takes a very global approach to education with its dual language curriculum from early years, STEAM initiatives and collaborations with its global network of sister schools.

 In the College’s own words,